vapoursynth/vapoursynth/doc/functions/shufflechannels.rst

    The argument *channels_in* controls which of the input clips' channels to use and takes a channel constants as its argument.
 Specifying a non-existent channel is an error.
 If more *channels_in* than *clips* values are specified then the last clip in the *clips* list is reused as a source.
+In addition to the channel constant it's also possible to specify the nth chanel by using negative numbers.

-   Output order is implicitly determined from the *channels_out* bitmask and the mapping between input index and output channel happens on the order of lowest output channel identifier to the highest.
+   The outpout channel mapping is determined by *channels_out* and corresponds to the input channel order.
+The number of *channels_out* entries must be the same as the number of *channels_in* entries.
+Specifying the same output channel twice is an error.